---------------------------------------- APPLICATIONS ARE CLOSED ------------------------------------------

-Organising/Scientific Committee: Emmanuel Breuillard (Univ.
-Paris-Sud), Richard Canary (Univ.
+Organizing/Scientific Committee: Emmanuel Breuillard (Univ. of Cambridge), Richard Canary (Univ.
 Michigan), Indira Chatterji (Univ.
-NIce-Sophia Antipolis), Fanny Kassel (CNRS-IEHS)
+Nice-Sophia Antipolis), Fanny Kassel (CNRS-IHES)

 The Summer school on "Aspects of Geometric Group Theory" will be held at the Institut des Hautes Etudes Scientifiques (IHES) from 8 to 19 July 2019.
 IHES is located in Bures-sur-Yvette, south of Paris (40 minutes by train from Paris).